Iran strikes back at US with missile attack at bases in Iraq

 Iran’s parliament, meanwhile, has passed an urgent bill declaring the U.S. military’s command at the Pentagon and those acting on its behalf in Soleimani’s killing as “terrorists,” subject to Iranian sanctions.
 The measure appears to be in response to a decision by Trump in April to declare the Revolutionary Guard a “terrorist organization.”

-Asked about Zarif, U.S. Secretary of State Mike Pompeo told journalists America would comply with its obligations under U.N. rules to grant visas.
-He then referred to the Iranian diplomat as “a propagandist of the first order.”

-A U.S. official who wasn’t authorized to speak on the record said the application couldn’t be processed in time for Zarif’s travel although it wasn’t clear if his request had been formally denied.
-A formal rejection would trigger legal technicalities that could affect future visa applications and could violate the host country agreement the U.S. has with the U.N.

 Gambrell reported from Dubai, United Arab Emirates.
-Associated Press writer Matthew Lee in Washington contributed.
+Associated Press writers Matthew Lee, Lolita C. Baldor and Zeke Miller in Washington, Qassim Abdul-Zahra in Baghdad and Zeina Karam in Beirut contributed.